linlogge/degov/README.md

 ## Getting Started

-As this platform is heavily based on microservices, it is recommended to use Skaffold to build and deploy the services to a Kubernetes cluster.
+As this platform is heavily based on microservices, it is recommended to use Skaffold to build and deploy the services to a local Kubernetes cluster.
 It makes use of caching where possible to speed up the build process to allow quick local development iteration.
+Rebuilds usually take only a few seconds and redeploys are instant.

 ### Prerequisites